Alex Verdugo Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is 10th in MLB with a collective nine strikeouts per nine innings.

-- The Yankees' 3.62 team ERA ranks fourth among all MLB pitching staffs.
+- The Yankees have the third-ranked team ERA across all MLB pitching staffs (3.58).

-- The Yankees rank 18th in baseball in home runs allowed (74 total, 1.1 per game).
+- Yankees pitchers combine to allow 75 total home runs at a rate of 1.1 per game (to rank 19th in the league).

 © 2023 Data Skrive.
 All rights reserved.